waltonjones/or_methods_authorea/Results_Figure_1_Overview_Orco__.md

 # Results

 ### Figure 1: Overview
+* Overview diagram of the entire procedure

+### Figure 2: Tissue homogenization and protein solubilization
 * Orco and other ORs could not be immunoblotted by working immunohistochemistry antibodies recognizing the native proteins (data not shown)
-* Thus we decided to use the N-ternimal EGFP-tagged version of Orco and detect the protein with GFP antibodies
+* Thus we decided to use the N-ternimal EGFP-tagged version of Orco and detect the protein with GFP antibodies [Figure 2 (a)]

-### Figure 2: Tissue homogenization and protein solubilization
-[Figure 2 (a)]
 * The first step was to concentrate Orco-expressing tissues
 * We used home-made sieve to collect antenna-sized tissues from frozen adult flies